Gallacher reaches '600 not out' milestone

 Advice from Uncle Bernard & taming Tiger

-While Jack had permission for his absence, dad admits he was often guilty of dogging lessons to pursue his passion.
+While Jack had permission for his absence, dad admits he was often guilty of skipping school to pursue his passion.

 "I was four when I put a golf ball through the dining room window," he said.
 "I always knew what my vocation was going to be.